 Optional: Vegetables such as potatoes, carrots, or green beans

 1 Sear the steak on both sides: Rub flour into both sides of the steak.
 Sprinkle with salt and pepper.
-Heat 2 Tbsp of oil in a wide, shallow (3 inches) pan (with cover) to medium high heat.
+Heat 2 tablespoons of oil in a wide, shallow pan (with a cover) to medium high heat.
 Place the steak in the pan, and cook for approximately 10 minutes on each side, enough to brown the steak.

 Cook the onions and garlic for 3-5 minutes, using a metal spatula to scrape up any steak drippings, mixing them in with the onions.
 Add half of the herbs to the onions.

 3 Add steak, herbs, tomato purée: Return the steak to the pan, placing it on top of the onions.
 Crowd the onions around and on top of the steak.
 Sprinkle the rest of the herbs on top of the steak.
 Add the 2 cups of puréed tomatoes to the pan.